Elementary School Handbook

 Radnor Township School District School Board Policies

 The Radnor Township School District Board Policies and Administrative Regulations are located on-line: https://go.boarddocs.com/pa/radn/Board.nsf/goto?open&id=B59Q36674B4D.
 Students are required to adhere to all Board Policies and Administrative Regulations applicable to students.
-Some of the most commonly referred to Board Policies and Administrative Regulations applicable to students are listed below.
+Some of the most referred to Board Policies and Administrative Regulations applicable to students are listed below.

 - 203 - Communicable Diseases and Immunization